GeoMop/MLMC/python_coding.md

   - Avoid code duplicities.
   - prefere high level code: numpy, pandas, xarray instead loops and native python sturctures (lists, dicts) For the sake of both speed and less code
   - Avoid branching and nested branching in particular.
 Use polymophism and duck typing o

+### Antipaterns
+  - Do not index tuple.
+To access tuple items, assign it to named local variables.
+That documents tuple components.
+    That slso makes use of large tuples (len > 3) uncomfortable pushing towards proper dataclass.

 ### Functional style
   - Prefere functional style (pure functions)